am-santos/IH-Project-1-Canvas-Game/README.md

 # IronHack - 1st Project - Canvas Game

-Based on Worms Armageddon game, this project was developed in one week after two weeks of learning JS.
+Based on Worms Armageddon game.

 In this game there are two teams fighting against each other.
 One turn per team.
 On each turn a randomly selected character can shoot.